6 Reasons Outdoor TV Antennas Lose Signal (and How to Fix Them)

 Channels drop when it’s windy

-Likely cause: Antenna or mast movement
+Likely cause: antenna or mast movement

 Reception worse after rain or storms

-Likely cause: Moisture in connectors or coax cable
+Likely cause: moisture in connectors or coax cable

 Reception worse in summer

-Likely cause: Trees and foliage blocking signals
+Likely cause: trees or foliage blocking signals

 Works better at night than during the day

-Likely cause: Time-of-day signal changes or interference
+Likely cause: atmospheric signal changes

-Only a few channels pixelate
+Some channels pixelate

-Likely cause: Multipath reflections or slight aiming issues
+Likely cause: multipath reflections or antenna aiming

 Signal strength fluctuates constantly

-Likely cause: Edge-of-range reception
+Likely cause: edge-of-range reception

+The reason?
 Outdoor antennas are directional.
 They work best when pointed precisely toward broadcast towers.
 Even small shifts — sometimes just a few degrees — can weaken reception enough for digital channels to disappear or pixelate.

 Wind doesn’t damage the signal itself.
 Instead, it changes alignment.